PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

 Init video player (feel free to substitute your own.
 If yours doesn't have an onChange event, listen for a click on each playlist item instead).

-onChange: Wait until the player has updated the current video, then get the index of the current video and show its corresponding video description, and hide the others.
+onChange: Wait until the player has updated the current video, then get the index of the current video and show its corresponding video description.
+Hide the other descriptions.

 	$("#rp_playlist").responsiveplaylist({
 		onChange: function(){